-In their latest list of America’s Most Challenging High Schools for 2017, The Washington Post listed Lamar High School at rank 277, once again placing it within the top 1% nationally.
+In their latest list of America’s Most Challenging High Schools for 2017, The Washington Post once again listed Lamar High School within the top 1% nationally.
 The ranking was based on a ratio called the Challenge Index, created by Washington Post education columnist Jay Mathews.
-The Challenge Index is calculated by adding the total number of International Baccalaureate (IB), Advanced Placement (AP), and Cambridge exams given at a school in a given year divided by the number of seniors who graduated in May or June of that year.
+The Challenge Index is calculated by adding the total number of International Baccalaureate (IB), Advanced Placement (AP), and Cambridge exams are given at a school in a given year divided by the number of seniors who graduated in May or June of that year.
 This year’s Challenge Index scores were based on the data collected from Spring 2016.

 The Challenge Index is intended to recognize high schools that are readily preparing their students to meet the demands of college-level work.
 Lamar’s Challenge Index rating was calculated to be 4.386.
 As an IB World School, Lamar offers a wide array of IB courses for students to take in order to become IB diploma candidates or IB course students.
 The school also offers several AP classes, as well as dual credit college courses through a partnership with Houston Community College.